Personal injuries are a result of third party negligence or intentional acts. An attorney can obtain compensation to cover your damages.

 Commercial accidents may occur on the roadway, although they can also involve commercial ships or cruise ships, trains or planes.
 If you’ve been involved in a commercial accident and suffered injuries through no fault of your own, it’s important to contact an experienced personal injury lawyer right away to protect your rights and recover the compensation you deserve.
 If an adequate settlement can’t be reached with the other driver’s insurance, a lawyer will represent you in court to obtain a verdict in your favor.

-Personal Injury Attorneys:
+Our Personal Injury Attorneys:

 Disclaimer: The information presented on this site should not be construed to be formal legal advice, nor the formation of a lawyer or attorney client relationship.
 Any results set forth here were dependent on the facts of that particular case and the results will differ from case to case.
 Our past results do not guarantee the same results in the future as each case depends on its own unique set of facts and circumstances.
 To get specific legal advice regarding your personal injury, auto accident, motorcycle accident, bicycle accident, brain injury, workers’ compensation claim or wrongful death claim; please contact the law offices of Adams, Hill & Hess.
 This web site is not intended to solicit clients for matters outside of the State of Oregon and may be considered advertising by the Oregon State Bar Rules.